rmrsk/EBGeometry/Docs/Sphinx/source/Example_Basic.rst

 partitions the BVH using pre-defined partitioning functions (see :ref:`Chap:BVHIntegration` for details).

-Finally, the BVH tree is flatten by
+Finally, the BVH tree is flattened by

 .. literalinclude:: ../../../Examples/EBGeometry_DCEL/main.cpp
    :language: c++
-   :lines: 56
+   :lines: 60

 Summary
 --------